-Get the cable adjustment right.
-There are at least two adjusters on the clutch cable, most times three.
-One at the lever, one in the middle inside the false tank which you may have to remove the air filter to get at, and one under the round black cover at the back of the engine.
+Get the clutch adjustment right.
+There are usually two adjusters on the clutch cable.
+One at the lever, one in the middle inside the false tank which you may have to remove the air filter to get at.
+There is also an adjuster under the round black cover at the back of the engine.

 This last one is the most important and the one that folk usually miss.
 Take the cover off, there is a screw and locknut inside, slacken the locknut, turn the screw in until it just touches, back it off about 2/3 turn and tighten the lock nut.
 Take most of the excess play out by the middle adjuster and fine tune with the lever one.